 At launch, the service will have a small selection of films from the Marvel Cinematic Universe (MCU), but that will grow over time.
 For Star Wars fans, you can stream nearly every Star Wars film from A New Hope through The Force Awakens.

-Starting with Captain Marvel, every Disney movie released in theaters will be available on Disney+ about 8 months after it hits theaters.
-This means that the live-action remake of Dumbo, The Lion King, Aladdin, Avengers: Endgame, and Star Wars: The Rise of Skywaler will be coming to the service in early 2020.
+Starting with their 2019 releases, every Disney movie released in theaters will be available on Disney+ about 8 months after it hits theaters.
+This means that the live-action remakes of Dumbo, The Lion King, Aladdin, Avengers: Endgame, and “Toy Story 4” are available on the service — with films like Star Wars: The Rise of Skywalker coming in mid-2020.

 They will also be making available for the service like live action remakes of Lady and the Tramp and The Sword in the Stone, the Anna Kendrick Christmas comedy Noelle, and Timmy Failure, based on the best-selling books.